williamouyang/okta.github.io/docs/resources/events.md

 displayName | Name of actor used for display purposes | String | FALSE objectType | [User](#user-objecttype) or [Client](#client-objecttype)  | String | FALSE

-*Note: The schema of an actor is dependent on the actor's `objectType`*
+> The schema of an actor is dependent on the actor's `objectType`

 ### Target Object